 Select an SSID(s) by clicking on the checkbox in the upper-left corner of the SSID column, click on the Delete icon, then click Delete at the Confirmation Prompt.

-When you delete an SSID you delete the relevant related configurations created for the SSID (e.g., Access Role Profile, Access Policy, Authentication Strategy), unless those configurations are in use outside of this SSID.
+When you delete an SSID you delete the relevant related configurations created for the SSID (for example, Access Role Profile, Access Policy, Authentication Strategy), unless those configurations are in use outside of this SSID.